 It is important to note that hydrogen peroxide solutions will change into unpreserved saline.
 Therefore, if contact lenses are stored for extensive periods of time (e.g. more than a couple days), it is safer to consider multiple-purpose solutions for long term.

 Hydrogen peroxide-based solutions are known for their exceptional disinfecting ability.
 At Issaquah Eyeworks, in Issaquah, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
-Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang to find out whether this solution is right for you.
+Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang to find out whether this solution is right for you.